polipettotechnologies2023/loligo-back/loligo-front/README.md

 npm install

+# How to start the docker container

+- download docker gui app
+- enter in the project using the command line (ex.  ~/Desktop/Project Polipetto/loligo-front (main))
+- build the image : `docker build -t loligo-front .`
+- run the image for the first time in the terminal: `docker run -dp 127.0.0.1:5173:5173 loligo-front`
+- From now on you can use the gui to start the front-end application

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.